ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

   - Returns not addressed when called in master mode.
 - `i2c_slave_address`:
   - Sets the address of the peripheral to the `address` parameter.
-  - Does nothing if called master mode.
+  - Does nothing if called in master mode.
 - `i2c_transfer_async`:
   - Returns immediately with a `bool` indicating whether the transfer was successfully scheduled or not.
   - The callback given to `i2c_transfer_async` is invoked when the transfer finishes.